thiyagu-trojan/Image-processing/Images/readme.md

-The dimensions of each of the image is given here:
+The dimension of each of the image is given here:

 Tiffany.raw: 512x512 <br />
 Bear.raw: 854x480 <br />